HakLand/HakLand.github.io/about.md

 ---
 layout: default
 title: About
-description: A bit about Hackland
+description: Find out more about Hacklands guiding principles and how we operate day to day
 ---

 ## Who are we?